forrestjgq/lsp/thread/pwpt/pthread2.md

 <center>**FIGURE 2.1** *Thread state transitions*</center>

 When a new thread is created, its state is ready.
 Depending on scheduling constraints, it may remain in that state for a substantial period of time before executing.
-[Section 5.5](#5.5) contains more information on thread scheduling.
+Section 5.5 contains more information on thread scheduling.
 Going back to lifecycle.c, the thread running **thread\_routine** becomes ready during main's call to **pthread\_create**, at line 18.

 The most important thing to remember about thread creation is that there is no synchronization between the creating thread's return from **pthread\_create** and the scheduling of the new thread.
 That is, the thread may start before the creating thread returns.
 The thread may even run to completion and terminate before **pthread\_create** returns.
-Refer to [Section 8.1.1](#8.1.1) for more information and warnings about what to expect when you create a thread.
+Refer to Section 8.1.1 for more information and warnings about what to expect when you create a thread.

-<span id="2.2.2"> </span>
 ### 2.2.2 Startup

 Once a thread has been created, it will eventually begin executing machine instructions.
 The initial sequence of instructions will lead to the execution of the thread start/unction that you specified to **pthread\_create**.
 The thread start function is called with the argument value you specified when you created the thread.
 In lifecycle.c, for example, the thread begins executing user code at function **thread\_routine**, with the formal parameter argument having a value of NULL.
 In the initial thread, the thread "start function" (main) is called from outside your program; for example, many UNIX systems link your program with a file called crtO.o, which initializes the process and then calls your main.
 This is a minor implementation distinction, but it is important to remember because there are a few ways in which the initial thread is different.
 For one thing, main is called with different arguments than a thread start function: the program's argument array (argc and argv) instead of a single void\* argument.
 For another thing, when a thread start function returns, the thread terminates but other threads continue to run.
 When the function main returns in the initial thread, the process will be terminated immediately.
 If you want to terminate the initial thread while allowing other threads in the process to continue running, call **pthread\_exit** instead of returning from main.

 Another important difference to remember is that on most systems, the initial thread runs on the default process stack, which can grow to a substantial size.
 'Thread" stacks may be much more limited on some implementations, and the program will fail with a segmentation fault or bus error if a thread overflows its stack.

-<span id="2.2.3"> </span>
 ### 2.2.3 Running and blocking

 Like us, threads usually can't stay awake their entire life.
 Most threads occasionally go to sleep.
 A thread can go to sleep because it needs a resource that is not available (it becomes "blocked") or because the system reassigned the processor on which it was running (it is "preempted").
 A thread spends most of its active life in three states: ready, running, and blocked.